 In the case of the Dursleys, both Rowling and the fandom agrees that Vernon is the least sympathetic of the three.
 Rowling never gives him a Freudian Excuse and fanfics often portray him as pure evil.
 However, while the fans seem to consider Petunia the most sympathetic Dursley, Rowling seems to consider that to be Dudley, feeling that his actions were the result of bad parenting.
 Prior to the end of the series, fans guessed that Petunia would eventually apologize to Harry, but, to the surprise of many, it was Dudley who apologized while Petunia only got an implied Ignored Epiphany.
 Dumbledore himself considered Dudley pitiful and called out his parents for raising him the way they did - as a selfish, entitled bully that thought he could get away with anything until he was a teenager.

-Fenrir Greyback, a cannibalistic werewolf in canon, is often portrayed as a big protective dog who's only looking out for the best interests of his clan/mate (sometimes Hermione).
+Fenrir Greyback, a cannibalistic werewolf whose modus operandi is to maul and infect children with lycanthropy in canon, is often portrayed as a big protective dog who's only looking out for the best interests of his clan/mate (often Hermione).

 The Death Eaters, despite being Magic Nazis, are sometimes considered Well Intentioned Extremists who were simply trying to unify the wizarding world to fight off the inevitable invasion when Muggles discover them.
 Except there's nothing in the books to suggest that a war would be inevitable even with discovery.
 In fact, it all but says the war with Voldemort would have gone a lot better if they had just gotten Muggles to help.
 Plus the DE doesn't actually seem to care about any hypothetical war with the Muggles, except maybe for the one they plan to start and how they want to win it.